Impressions

 The EGU General Assembly 2020 will bring together geoscientists from all over the world to one meeting covering all disciplines of the Earth, planetary and space sciences.
 The EGU aims to provide a forum where scientists, especially early career researchers, can present their work and discuss their ideas with experts in all fields of geoscience.
 The EGU is looking forward to cordially welcoming you in Vienna.

-Fall Meeting is the largest international Earth and space science meeting in the world.
-After two dynamic meetings in New Orleans and Washington, D.C., it returns to the Moscone Center in San Francisco to celebrate the past and inspire the future during our Centennial.
+The AGU Fall Meeting is the largest international Earth and space science meeting in the world.
+After two dynamic meetings in New Orleans and Washington D.C., it returns to the Moscone Center in San Francisco to celebrate the past and inspire the future during our Centennial.

 The symposium will bring together about 150 participants discussing aspects of coupled thermo-hydro-mechanical-chemical (THMC) processes in geological systems.
 As the title indicates, the focus is on new and exciting advances in areas of coupled processes associated with a broad range of subsurface engineering, starting with radioactive waste disposal and extending to geothermal exploration, geological carbon sequestration, energy storage, oil and gas production.